Rangers 4, Angels 3 | Federal News Network

 |1

-Umpires_Home, Mark Wegner; First, Alan Porter; Second, Roberto Ortiz; Third, Stu Scheuwater.
+Umpires_Home, Mark Wegner; First, Alan Porter; Second, Roberto Ortiz; Third, Stu Scheurwater.

 T_3:13.
 A_43,806 (45,050).